corezip/ICO-CORE/README.md

 4. Copy the code to the text editor.
 5. Select SimpleToken Contract in the run tab.
 6. Push "Create" button to create the ICO.

+## Challenge Instructions

+%%COMPANY%% is building a game coin for enormous decentralized fighting games tournaments.
+Coins are here to get you items, can be traded, and issued by %%COMPANY%% as prizes.

+Every game played has the loser lose coins and the winner earn those coins.

+This said, to strengthen economics, %%COMPANY%% wants to limit the supply of the coin, and offer 50% of the total supply on the market in an initial coin sale for 50000Ether.

+Challenge:

+Write %%COMPANY%% game coin as an ERC20 Token. (https://theethereum.wiki/w/index.php/ERC20_Token_Standard ) Bonuses

+Bonus (1):

+Write the ICO smart contract that will collect ETH, and distribute the game token, with a soft cap and a hard cap.
+Bonus (2):

+Write a simple multi-sig wallet that will work for %%COMPANY%% and their players.